 - Some distributors lack the capital, hardware and expertise to use technology.

-- Discomfort with technology results in lack of real time data on orders, inventory, claims and returns leading to stockouts or overstocking.
+- Discomfort with technology results in a lack of real-time data on orders, inventory, claims and returns leading to stockouts or overstocking.

 The good news is that some of these factors are undergoing rapid change in response to fundamental changes in the tax and regulatory environment.
 The implementation of the Goods and Services tax (GST) is nudging unorganized players to become more lean, transparent and structured.
 Also, the move towards a more unified domestic market is reducing the complexity of the distribution network by eliminating the need to have warehouses in every state.